Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Most local restaurants will be happy to point you to the island-grown wines, and shops in Vis town and Komiža advertise tasting sessions.

 Home to a lovely waterfront with mulberry trees, outdoor restaurants, and quintessential stone buildings, Komiža’s old town is a nice place to spend an afternoon.
+It’s a bit smaller than Vis town, so can feel busier and more compact.

-Kut, Vis Town
+Wander Around Kut, Vis Town

 If you’re not staying in the Kut neighborhood of Vis town, I recommend dropping in for dinner, drinks, and/or ice cream in the evening.
-It has a nice, calm, classy feeling and feels distinct from the rest of Vis town.
+It has a nice, calm, classy vibe and feels distinct from the rest of Vis town.

-Stand Up Paddleboarding
+Try Stand Up Paddle Boarding

 Even better?
 Try a SUP yoga class!
 I’ve done SUP yoga a few times before (though not in Vis), and it’s a really fun way to be active and connect with yourself while trying a new activity.